ritamontalto/EDA-HealthTech-Churn-Analysis/README.md

 ## Skills & Tools
+Analytics: Exploratory Data Analysis, KPI development, business insight generation

-SQL: PostgreSQL, CTEs, Window functions, Joins, Case statements, Aggregations, Data cleaning
+SQL: PostgreSQL, CTEs, Window functions, Joins, Case statements, Aggregations, data cleaning

-Power BI: Data modeling, DAX measures, Interactive dashboards, Data visualization
+Power BI: data modeling, DAX measures, interactive dashboards, data visualization

-Analytics: Exploratory Data Analysis, KPI development, Business insight generation

-OpenAI: Generation of synthetic datasets, Brainstorming support
+ChatGPT: generation of synthetic datasets, brainstorming support

+## Datasets
+The datasets used in this project are synthetically generated and do not contain real patient information.
+They were created with the assistance of OpenAI's ChatGPT specifically for portfolio purposes to mimic realistic healthcare and customer data, including intentional inconsistencies, missing values, duplicate records and formatting issues to support a complete data cleaning and exploratory analysis workflow.
+I used AI to generate fictional data for analysis.
+All SQL queries, data cleaning decisions, business logics, dashboard design, DAX measures, analysis and final interpretations were independently designed, reviewed, adapted and implemented by myself.

 ## Results & Business Recommendations